 Most of the bacteria in your body reside in your gut, but they can communicate with your brain via the gut-brain axis.
 Some beneficial microbes—termed psychobiotics—even help support your memory, emotions, cognitive function, and mental state.

 We know that bacteria can talk to our brain—is it possible then, that a good night’s sleep begins in the gut?
 The answer is yes, according to new research.

-Probiotics (beneficial bacteria) produce and regulate a number of neurotransmitters and hormones that impact our sleep:
+Bacteria in the gut can produce and regulate a number of neurotransmitters and hormones that impact our sleep:

 Healthy Sleep Hygiene

 If you find yourself spending more time counting sheep than recounting your dreams, take these steps to create a supportive sleep environment.

 - Stick to a schedule.
 Keeping your bedtime and wake up time the same every day (yes, even on the weekends) helps to set your internal clock.

 - Relax before bed.
 Using progressive relaxation or meditation techniques right before bed can calm your mind and set the stage for a peaceful night’s sleep.
 Also, limit your exposure to blue light from screens, electronic devices, and fluorescent lightbulbs for a couple of hours before bedtime.
 Studies show that blue light suppresses melatonin and changes circadian rhythms.7